Alan-A/GetSimple-I18N-InnovationGrid/README.md

 #### Languages

   * You can change the languages used on the site by following the instructions on the *Pages* tab in the site *Admin* section.
-  * You can use the *Edit language menu* link in the sidebar menu of the *Pages* tab to update the texts used in language menu.
+  * You can use the *Edit language menu* link in the sidebar menu of the *Pages* tab to update the texts used in language menu - for example, to change the default "eng" to "English".

 #### Aside Elements